-- Earn a Spot in Industry Publications.
-Author occasional, or regular, contributions to industry publications, including magazines, newsletters, technical journals, or locally-focused content.
+- Earn a Spot in Industry Publications: Author occasional, or regular, contributions to industry publications, including magazines, newsletters, technical journals, or locally-focused content.

 - Respond to Queries: Connect with journalists from legitimate media sources to answer questions and earn quotations in news articles.
 The free, online resources Help a Reporter Out (HARO) allows industry experts to respond to source requests from journalists, including media at sources such as Reuters, Time, and The Wall Street Journal.

-7. Participate in Live Events
+7. Participate in Live and Virtual Events

-B2B brands have historically participated in live events such as conferences or trade shows, but paying for a booth at these events doesn’t always yield returns on investment.
+B2B brands have historically participated in live and virtual events such as conferences or trade shows, but paying for a booth at these events doesn’t always yield returns on investment.
 The most effective way to build brand awareness through participating in live events could be by securing a spot as a speaker.